dpreid/learning-analytics-dashboard/sfla-dashboard/README.md

 # TODO

 - Update CSS style and check responsive design
+- Use a config file to generate the necessary comments etc for specific course and hardware combinations instead of hard coding different hardware into the UI
 - Add all existing components and update as necessary
 - Create new components
 - Add security